-These tours are designed for those who wish to see the iconic sites and magnificent treasures of Egypt and Jordan on an excellent value group tour whilst travelling with like-minded people.
-The tours are on a fully-inclusive basis so you'll travel with the assurance that all your arrangements are taken care of.
-You will be accompanied by our dedicated and professional National Escorts and local guides, whose unparalleled knowledge will turn your holiday into an unforgettable experience.
+These tours are designed for those who wish to see the iconic sites and magnificent treasures of the Middle East on an excellent value group tour travelling with like-minded people.
+The tours are on a fully inclusive basis so you will travel with the assurance that all your arrangements are taken care of.
+You will be accompanied by our dedicated and professional National Escort and local guides, whose unparalleled knowledge will turn your holiday into an unforgettable experience.